The next blockbuster? U of T startup Protagenic Therapeutics goes public on U.S. stock market

 Bigger than Prozac?
 Maybe.

 A game-changer in the industry if approved?
-Absolutely, says David Lovejoy, a U of T neuroendocrinology professor.
+Absolutely, says Startup, a U of T neuroendocrinology professor.

 The company, Protagenic Therapeutics, founded on research conducted in Lovejoy’s lab at the Ramsay Wright building, took a leap forward by getting listed on the New York-based OTCQB stock exchange, considered a stepping stone to the NASDAQ.